12 Traveller reviews from Holiday Watchdog

 Love this hotel.
 August 2014

+"Spent 10 nights at this hotel end of May beginning of June, lovely room, plenty of space, and lovely breakfast menu, they even serve Cava at breakfast which is a nice touch.
+Room are spotless, bathrooms are spacious and the staff are so helpful.
+Miguel in the bar is so nice and welcoming, we liked it so much we have booked a 5 night stay it his Sept, October.
 This hotel was formally the Crown Plaza Hotel, and a lot more expensive than the hotel tariff now, but still the great service.
 Some of the comments are very negative, the pool is beautiful and the stay we has was absolutely wonderful, looking forward to going back end of September, looking forward to seeing Miguel again kept us entertained.
 All in all go to this hotel and see for your self, I would not hesitate to rebook this hotel even before our forth coming trip up there.
 Also sent.
 Me a bottle of Cava for my birthday nice touch."

-- Travel date: Sat 9th of August 2014
+- Travel date: 9th August 2014

 nice hotel with some small issues